The Evil Dead: Aftermath

-Sequels
+Sequels and television series

-The Evil Dead was followed by a series of sequels.
+The Evil Dead was followed by a series of sequels and a television series.
 The franchise is noted from attracting attention for each sequel featuring more comedic qualities than the last, progressing into "weirder" territory with each film.
-Evil Dead II: Dead by Dawn was a black comedy-horror film which released in 1987, and was a box-office success.
+Released in 1987, the black comedy-horror film Evil Dead II was a minor box-office success.
 It received general acclaim from critics, and is often considered to be superior to the first film.
 This was followed by Army of Darkness, a comedy fantasy-horror film released in 1992.
 At that time, Raimi had become a successful director, attracting Hollywood's interest.
 His superhero film Darkman (1990) was another box-office success, which led to an increased budget for Army of Darkness.
 Army of Darkness had 22.8 times the budget of the original Evil Dead, though it was not considered to be a box-office success like its two predecessors.
 It was met with mostly positive critical reception.
-After any additional installments suffered through development hell, a supernatural-horror soft reboot/legacy sequel titled Evil Dead was released in 2013, featuring Jane Levy as the main character Mia Allen.
+After any additional installments suffered through development hell, a supernatural-horror soft reboot titled Evil Dead was released in 2013, featuring Jane Levy as the main character Mia Allen.
 Directed and co-written by Fede Álvarez, the film was produced by Raimi and Campbell.
-The film, which was a departure from the humor of the previous two films, was a moderate box office success and was praised for its dark and bloody story.
+The film, which was a departure from the humor of the previous two films, was considered to be a box office success and was praised for its dark and bloody story.
 While various projects going through varying stages of development, a continuation was released as a television series titled, Ash vs. Evil Dead.
 Created and executive produced by Sam Raimi, the series aired from 2015 to 2018.

 After further film installments once again remained in development hell for a number of years, a fifth feature film titled Evil Dead Rise was announced to be in development.
 The project began filming in June 2021, with Irish filmmaker Lee Cronin serving as writer/director.
 Though Campbell reprised his role as Ashley "Ash" J. Williams in each of the proceeding sequels, he did not appear in the film.
 The film was released theatrically on April 21, 2023, by Warner Bros.
 Pictures.
+A sixth feature film titled Evil Dead Burn was released on July 10, 2026.